localstack/docs/content/en/user-guide/aws/memorydb/index.md

 ---
 title: "MemoryDB for Redis"
 linkTitle: "MemoryDB for Redis"
-categories: ["LocalStack Pro"]
-description: >
+tags: ["Ultimate"]
-  Get started with AWS MemoryDB on LocalStack
+description: Get started with MemoryDB on LocalStack
-aliases:
-  - /aws/memorydb/
 ---

 ## Introduction